r-chong/r-chong/quotes_temp.md

-['Pain is the weakness leaving the body','US Marines'], ['All man's miseries derive from not being able to sit quietly in a room alone.','Blaise Pascal'], ['It is more important that your peers know how your code works than your computer.','Uncle Bob'],
+['Pain is the weakness leaving the body','US Marines'], ['All man's miseries derive from not being able to sit quietly in a room alone.','Blaise Pascal'], ['It is more important that your peers know how your code works than your computer.','Uncle Bob'], ['Most people overestimate how much they can do in a day and underestimate what they're capable of in a year.','Gates' Law(Modified)'],